kubeovn/docs/docs/advance/security-group.en.md

 ## Actual test

-Create a Pod using the following yaml, and specify the security-group in the annotation for the pod.
+Create a Pod using the following YAML, and specify the security-group in the annotation for the pod.

 ```yaml
 apiVersion: v1